 Control over operating costs and enhanced operational flexibility ensures adaptability to challenges such as overproduction and loss of control over market pricing

-Digging deeper, the recent ROIC performance of specialty chemcials has indeed strongly increased, outperforming the commodity and diversified chemcials segments.
+Digging deeper, the recent ROIC performance of specialty chemicals has indeed strongly increased, outperforming the commodity and diversified chemcials segments.
 This increase happened as the surge of TRS of the specialty chemical segment is connected to stronger operating profitability.

-Driven by unique product innovation, as well as favorable end market choices, specialty chemical companies have a bigger influence over market prices when compared to the commodity sector.
+Driven by unique product innovation, as well as favourable end market choices, specialty chemical companies have a bigger influence over market prices when compared to the commodity sector.
 This holds great potential for specialty chemical companies: driving down operational costs and increasing operational flexibility.
 Combined with high market and price control, this can lead to improvement in ROIC performance.
 Not only that, it can also help to sustain ROIC performance when this is endangered by commoditisation.

 Better control over operating costs as well as an enhanced operational flexibility can ensure adaptability to challenges such as overproduction and loss of control over market pricing.
 Since increased operating efficiency has such a big impact on ROIC performance of a chemical company in any segment, new opportunities for improvement need to be pursued.